surajs21/surajs21.github.io/_posts/2015-07-17-javascript-objects.markdown

 // Inheritence - Strawberry Flavour

 function Foo() {
-	SomeConstructorFn.call(this); // call super constructor to get all the initializations made in SomeConstructorFn function.
+	// call super constructor to get all the initializations made
+	// in SomeConstructorFn function.
+	SomeConstructorFn.call(this);
 }

 Foo.prototype = Object.create(SomeConstructorFn.prototype);

 // Both the above approach has one small glitch.
-Their constructor property is wrongly set. o = new Foo();
+Their constructor property
+// is wrongly set.
+o = new Foo();
 o.constructor // SomeConstructorFn